Verizon Is Having a Massive Outage Right Now

 Yesterday’s Wordle answer

-The answer to yesterday’s Wordle was BROAD.
+The answer to yesterday’s Wordle was BRAIN.

 A primer on Wordle basics